buildpacks-community/kpack/docs/image.md

 ```shell script
 % kubectl create secret generic <secret-name> --from-literal=password=<password> --from-file=$HOME/.docker/trust/private/<hash>.key
 ```
 - `<secret-name>`: The name of the secret.
-Ensure that the secret is created in the same namespace as the eventual image config.
+Ensure that the secret is created in the same namespace as the eventual image resource.
 - `<password>`: The password provided to encrypt the private key.
 - `<hash>.key`: The private key file.